vasilakisfil/Introspected-REST/README.md

 ### 11.2.
 Runtime Metadata
 #### 11.2.1.
 Pagination
-It goes without sayng that when a client requests a collection of resources, it expects some kind of pagination with it.
+It goes without saying that when a client requests a collection of resources, it expects some kind of pagination with it.
 For pagination MicroType we have a number of different options.
 One option is to use the `Link` header and define the links there, in a representation-agnostic way.